joeig/joeig/README.md

-## I'm Johannes, a freelance Full Stack Engineer. 👋
+## I'm Johannes, a freelance Software Engineer. 👋

-* 👨🏻‍💻 I am passionate about building scalable cloud applications that are easy to maintain.
+* 👨🏻‍💻 I help my clients build scalable full-stack applications that are easy to maintain.
 * ⭐ Ask me about **TypeScript, Golang, AWS and Kubernetes**.
 * 💌 If you are working on a challenging project, then it's time to get in touch: [**hello@eigsys.de**](mailto:hello@eigsys.de)